 MUE 311.
 CONDUCTING TECHNIQUES.
 A study in fundamental conducting techniques; observation and practice in conducting choral and instrumental ensembles including problems in score reading and transposition.
+3 credits

 MUE 312.
 TEACHING MUSIC IN THE ELEMENTARY SCHOOL.
 A study of the general music curriculum, material, activities and vocal music instruction for primary and intermediate grades.
 For music majors only.
-(Also listed as EDU 312.)
+3 credits